The $C_2$-equivariant cohomology of complex projective spaces: Abstract

 \section{Abstract}

-In this article we compute the cohomology of complex projective spaces associated to finite dimensional representations of $\Z/2$, graded on virtual representations of their fundamental groupoids.
-This fully graded theory, unlike the classical $RO(G)$-graded theory, allows for the definition of push-forward maps between projective spaces, which we also compute.
-In the computation we use relations and generators coming from the fully graded cohomology of the projective space of $\mathscr {U}$, the complete complex $\Z/2$-universe, as carried out by the first author.
-This work is the first step in a program for developing $\Z/2$-equivariant Schubert calculus.
+We compute the equivariant cohomology of complex projective spaces associated to finite-dimensional representations of $C_2$, using ordinary cohomology graded on representations of the fundamental groupoid, with coefficients in the Burnside ring Mackey functor.
+This extension of the $RO(C_2)$-graded theory allows for the definition of Euler classes, which are used as generators of the cohomology of the projective spaces.
+As an application, we give an equivariant version of Bezout's theorem.